kreait/firebase-php/docs/authentication.rst

 IdP (Identitiy Provider) credentials are credentials provided by authentication providers other than Firebase, for example Facebook, Github, Google or Twitter.
-You can find the currently supported authentication providers in the constants of `https://github.com/kreait/firebase-php/blob/master/src/Firebase/Value/Provider.php <https://github.com/kreait/firebase-php/blob/master/src/Firebase/Value/Provider.php>`_
+You can find the currently supported authentication providers in the constants of `https://github.com/kreait/firebase-php/blob/5.x/src/Firebase/Value/Provider.php <https://github.com/kreait/firebase-php/blob/5.x/src/Firebase/Value/Provider.php>`_

-This could be useful if you already have "Sign in with Twitter" implemented in your application, and want to authenticate the same user with Firebase.
+This could be useful if you already have "Sign in with X" implemented in your application, and want to authenticate the same user with Firebase.

 Once you have received those credentials, you can use them to sign a user in with them: